boyonglin/ip-scanner-gnome-extension/README.md

 -   Scans a configurable range of IP addresses to find free ones.
 -   Adds an indicator to the GNOME Shell top panel.
--   Displays a list of available IPs in a dropdown menu.
+-   Displays a list of available IPs in a dropdown menu, updating incrementally as they are found.
 -   Click-to-copy functionality for easy use.
 -   Caches results for 24 hours to avoid excessive scanning.
+-   Configuration via a preferences dialog.

 ## Installation